In the beginning were printed books.

 Books kept too long in a humid environment simply crumble away.

-- Time lost in waiting for delivery: If you ordered or purchased a book through the bookstore, you have to wait for delivery.
+- You lose time in waiting for delivery: If you ordered or purchased a book through the bookstore, you have to wait for delivery.
 It can take at least a few days to get your book.

 - Fixed font sizes: If the font size of a printed book is too small, that gives people a hard time to read the material.
 One is obliged to strain the eyes in an effort to read.
 Reading therefore becomes heavy on your eyes, robbing you of reading pleasure.